 We can utilize interesting topological structures identified by TopoAct - branches and loops - to obtain topologically meaningful subsets of the activation vectors for further analysis.
-As an example, we present some instances of TopoAct-guided principal component analysis (PCA).
-The procedure is as follows: We first identify all nodes that form a branch or a loop within a mapper graph captured by TopoAct.
-We then find all activation vectors (a subset of the 300,000 activation vectors) that map to these nodes.
-Next, we apply PCA to the subset by computing the first two principal components and projecting these activation vectors on a 2D plane.
+We present some examples of TopoAct-guided principal component analysis (PCA) with the following procedure.
+We first identify all nodes that form a branch or a loop within a mapper graph.
+We then extract activation vectors (as high-dimensional points) that map to these nodes.
+Next, we apply PCA to these points and project them to a 2-dimensional plane.

-For our first example, consider the leg-face bifurcation illustrated in Figure 4.
-Figure 12 (left) shows the 2D projection of all activation vectors that participate in the bifurcation.
+Consider the leg-face bifurcation from Figure 4.
+Figure 11(a) shows the PCA projection of all points that participate in the bifurcation.
 The red points belong to the activation vectors from the "face" branch and the blue points belong to the "leg" branch.
-Alhough we have projected the high-dimensional activation vectors onto just two dimensions, we could still easily observe that points from the two branches lie along two distinct directions.
+Similarly, for the wheel-tread bifurcation from Figure 7, Figure 11(b) illustrates the PCA projection of its associated points.
+For both examples, we could easily observe that points from the two branches lie along two distinct directions.

-Figure 12: PCA of the leg-face bifurcation (left) and the geometrytext bifurcation (right).
+Figure 11: PCA of the activation vectors that belong to (a) the legface bifurcation and (b) the wheel-tread bifurcation.